lmiller1990/design-pattenrns-for-vuejs/src/pdf/GROUPING-FEATURES-WITH-COMPOSABLES.md

 I made the board `readonly`; I don't want to update the game state direct in the component, but via a method we will write soon in the composable.

 Let's try it out!
-Create a new component and use the `useTicTacToe` function:
+Create a new component and use the `useTicTacToe` function.

 ```html
 <template>